Wenxin-Jiang/wenxin-jiang.github.io/_pages/publications.md

 1. What do we know about Hugging Face?
 A systematic literature review and quantitative validation of qualitative claims.
 Jones, **Jiang**, Synovic, Thiruvathukal, and Davis.
  Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM) 2024.
  <a href="https://arxiv.org/abs/2406.08205"><i class="fas fa-file-pdf"></i></a>

+1. *Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision*.
+ **Jiang**, Banna, Vivek, Goel, Synovic, Thiruvathukal, and Davis.
+ Empirical Software Engineering (EMSE) 2024.
+ <a href="https://arxiv.org/abs/2303.07476"><i class="fas fa-file-pdf"></i></a>